-Last week [via our newsletter] I promised a series of upcoming articles and today sees the first of them.
+Last week (via our email newsletter) I promised a series of upcoming articles and today sees the first of them.

 Over the years I have had numerous customers ask the question "which is the best cue tip?"

-Of itself it is pretty much an impossible question to answer as there are so many variables but over this email and the one reaching your inbox next Wednesday I will attempt to open the great cue tip debate.
+Of itself it is pretty much an impossible question to answer as there are so many variables but over this email and the one reaching your inbox next Wednesday (if you were on our newsletter list at the time) I will attempt to open the great cue tip debate.

 Two Different Style of Manufacturing Technique

 The market for cue tips is huge, not only in terms of the quantities sold but also in terms of the brands available.

 However, whatever the brand there are two main manufacturing techniques.
 The first one I am going to talk about today.